AdnaneAs/alx-pre_course/0x01-git/README.md

-this is a readme file for 0X01-git file
+this is a readme file for 0X01-git folder